Bhavani-24/M3_Wiper_Control_Systems/1_Requirements/README.md

 # Aim
-Car glass that is exposed to dirt or rainwater will usually be cleaned using a wiper.
+Wiper control system designed uses STM32F407VG as the main controller, which senses the severity of rain or snow and helps in varying the speeds of wiper according without any manual intervention.
 Usually, the wiper is attached to the front and rear sides.
 With the wiper, the driver’s view will not be hindered and so they can see clearly towards the front or rear.
 Wipers do have a very important role in the safety of the riders because wiper performance is closely related to the safety of driving.

 # Objectives
 - The main objective is to design and manufacture a new mechanism to cover the complete area of the wind screen.